timcash/shikonohenka/README.md

 Update: 4 years later, it works.
 See Shoshin.
-Always Unlearning and unknowing
+Always unlearning and unknowing

 # Soft Thinking